szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 At the beginning of BGEE, this spell is largely unremarkable and provides no protection of note to the cleric.
 Now it will at least provide a minor +2 Armor Class bonus by default, making it the only spell in vanilla BG other than Defensive Harmony that improves the cleric's Armor Class.
 Finally, it also adds the missing protection against poison damage.

-### Make cure and cause wound spells other than Heal/Harm more worth using (450) (IWDEE BGEE BG2EE EET)
+### Make cure and cause wound spells more worth using (450) (IWDEE BGEE BG2EE EET)

-Healing spells are infamously bad in BG/BG2: they heal too little for such a slow cast, and they do not improve with level.
+Healing spells are infamously bad in IWD/BG/BG2: they heal too little for such a slow cast, and they do not improve with level.
 With this tweak:

-- Cure Light Wounds: Heals 8 points plus 1 more point per level, up to 12
+- Cure Light Wounds: Heals 8 points plus 1 more point per level, up to 12.
+Casting speed reduced from 5 to 1
-- Cure Moderate Wounds: Heals 13 points, plus 2 points in the first 2 levels and 1 point in the next 2, up to 19 (requires IWDEE's spell to be present)
+- Cure Moderate Wounds: Heals 13 points, plus 2 points in the first 2 levels and 1 point in the next 2, up to 19 (requires IWDEE's spell to be present).
+Casting speed reduced from 5 to 2
-- Cure Medium Wounds: Heals 20 points plus 2 more points per level, up to 28
+- Cure Medium Wounds: Heals 20 points plus 2 more points per level, up to 28.
+Casting speed reduced from 5 to 3
-- Cure Serious Wounds: Heals 30 points plus 3 more points in the next two levels, 2 on the next two, up to 40
+- Cure Serious Wounds: Heals 30 points plus 3 more points in the next two levels, 2 on the next two, up to 40.
+Casting speed reduced from 7 to 4.
-- Cure Critical Wounds: Heals 42 points plus 3 more points per level, up to 54
+- Cure Critical Wounds: Heals 42 points plus 3 more points per level, up to 54.
+Casting speed reduced from 8 to 5.
-- Mass Cure: Improves the power of this spell as a combat spell by reducing the casting speed to 2, from 5, and slightly improving the healing from 1d8 + 1/level, max of 21-28, to 4d3 + 1/level, 24-32
+- Mass Cure: Improved healing from 1d8 + 1/level (21–28), to 4d3 + 1/level (24–32).
+Casting speed reduced from 5 to 2.
+- Heal: Casting speed reduced from 9 to 6.
-- Mist of Eldath: Heals 40 points, regenerates 2 HP per second for 2 rounds, and prevents poisoning for that time.
+- Mist of Eldath: Heals everyone 40 points, regenerates 2 HP per second for 2 rounds, and prevents poisoning for that time.
 The name is changed to Rejuvenating Mist

-Also, they will no longer be stopped by Spell Deflection.
+Also, the range of the spell is now 10 ft., allowing healers to to help party members with a bit less risk.
+The spells will no longer be stopped by Spell Deflection.

 Finally, it can also tweak the "cause wounds" spells to the same extent as the "cure wounds" spells.

-All of these specific tweaks to these spells can be enabled or disabled in the config file.
+All of these specific tweaks to these spells can be enabled or disabled in the configuration file.

 ### Make Bolt of Glory slightly more effective and reorganize the damage distribution per type of enemy (461) (IWDEE BGEE BG2EE EET)